 - Every time Gilbert sees a cat in Pandora Hearts.

 - Oz gets one after Elliot spoils him on his favorite book.

 - The boys' reaction when Mei finds Tadakuni using her skirt (plus a few other items) in High School Boys and Skirts.

 - Again in Episode 2 when Tadakuni and Yasunori discover Nago can look pretty in a convex mirror.

 - Yanagin discovered in High School Girls are Funky — Ramen that NAGO didn't even knew it was her who was making a duel—despite winning over Yanagin twice.

 - This also happens in the Fairy Tail anime, sometimes with blue lines coming out of the characters who turned white.

 - At the end of episode 3 of New Dominion Tank Police, Britain ends up this.
 What should've been his Crowning Moment of Awesome for pulling off a very difficult shot with his revolver turns into this when he ends up centimeters from being run over by a huge truck.
 He'd been literally scared stiff.

-- When Masuzu tells Eita that she likes him, he turns white, followed by the entire class.
+- Ore Shura: When Masuzu tells Eita that she likes him, he turns white, followed by the entire class.

-- (500) Days of Summer has an epic one.
+- Five Hundred Days Of Summer has an epic one.
 It also doubles as a Heroic BSOD.

 - Bandit Queen has a scene which washes out to nearly all white during a scene with the Queen exacting some revenge on the Thakur.